 When identifying your company, say it slowly so the caller can understand it and know that they are speaking with the correct company.

-Identify yourself by saying your name clearly: “This is <first and last name> speaking.
+Identify yourself by saying your name clearly, and offer assistance in a clear and concise way: “This is <first and last name> speaking.
 How may I help you?”
 Offering assistance to the caller is an invitation to move forward.

 When you combine these ingredients together, you have “Thank you for calling <firm name>.
 This is <first and last name> speaking.
 How may I help you?”